webiny/docs.webiny.com/docs/guides/creating-css-class-element-settings-plugin.md

 ![Editor Element settings](/img/guides/custom-element-settings-plugin/pb-editor-toolbar.png)

-As mentioned, this list of page element settings can be expanded and custom page element settings can be created via plugins.
+As mentioned, this list of element settings can be expanded and custom element settings can be created via plugins.
 To create a new page element setting, we only need to register a single plugin, that will define three things for us:

 - How it's rendered in the top action menu of the page editor?
 - What settings that plugin will apply to the page element?